Gui64977/Gen3-Charset/README.md

 # Gen3-Charset
-An .tbl and Charset for Pokemon Gen3
+An .tbl and Charset for Gen3 Pokémon games

 Now there will only be non-JP writable characters in future will be added more characters